 Garden Annie: medium to large fruit with a bright yellow skin; the clingstone flesh is juicy and firm.
 Early harvest.

-Gold Kist: medium to large apricot with a red-blushed yellow skin.
+Gold Kist: medium to large apricot with red-blushed yellow skin.
 Excellent sweet-tart flavor.
 Use for canning, freezing, drying and for eating fresh.
 Early harvest.

 Goldcot: medium too large fruit nearly round with bright gold skin; thick flesh is orange and firm and sprightly-sweet flavored.
 Use for processing, canning, or eating fresh.
 Midseason to late harvest.